Kilmarnock Infirmary: Construction and opening

-Kilmarnock Infirmary opened in 1868 in Portland Street, to meet the needs of the growing population in Kilmarnock.
+Kilmarnock Infirmary opened in 1868 in Wellington Street, to meet the needs of the growing population in Kilmarnock.
 The original building was designed by the prolific Kilmarnock architect, William Atkinson Railton.
 The foundation stone was laid in September 1867 and the building opened in October 1868.
 A children's block and a nurses' training school were added in 1891.
 In 1923 it had a capacity of 130 beds.